amonstercat/amonstercat/README.md

 ### :hatched_chick: Hey!
 Nice to see u 👋

 Welcome to my page!
-I'm Lzc,Back-End Developer from :cn: China,currently living in ChengDu.
+I'm a Back-End Developer from China,currently living in ChengDu.🐕🐕🐕
 <!--
 **amonstercat/amonstercat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.